keefecn/technical-share/软件可复用/tools.工具/docker用户手册.md

     inspect   Return low-level information on a container or image kill      Kill a running container
-    load      Load an image from a tar archive logi*     Register or log in to a Docker registry server logout    Log out from a Docker registry server logs      Fetch the logs of a container  #查看运行镜像实例的日志 port      Lookup the public-facing port that is NAT-ed to PRIVATE_PORT
+    load      Load an image from a tar archive login     Register or log in to a Docker registry server logout    Log out from a Docker registry server logs      Fetch the logs of a container  #查看运行镜像实例的日志 port      Lookup the public-facing port that is NAT-ed to PRIVATE_PORT